 Seniors who are close to completion of graduation requirements by the end of the spring semester may apply with the Registrar’s Office to participate in Commencement ceremony without receiving a diploma if they:

 1. Have a 2.00 or higher major grade point average, a 2.00 or higher cumulative grade point average and the approval of their major department;

 2. Are in overall good standing at the College (this includes disciplinary matters);

 3. Are able to complete all graduation requirements by satisfactorily completing not more than two (2) additional course credits;

 4. Submit a workable plan to complete all graduation requirements as soon as possible and no later than the August 31 following Commencement.
 In extraordinary circumstances, students may request an exception.
 If such a request is approved, students will not be permitted to participate in extra-curricular activities, including intercollegiate sports, subsequent to the Commencement in which they participate.

 This policy is administered by the Associate Registrar.
 Exceptions to these requirements are rarely made.
 If a student feels that an extraordinary situation is present, he or she may present the case, in a written petition, to the Committee on Academic Status for special permission to participate.
 No further appeals are possible.

 Qualified students may participate fully as seniors in all Commencement exercises.
 Their names will be listed in the Commencement program with a notation “degree requirements to be completed.”

-These students will receive their diplomas in the spring following completion of all requirements but will not be listed in that year’s Commencement program.
-For alumni purposes, such students will be considered members of the class of their choice.
+These students will receive their diplomas on the degree conferral date following completion of all requirements but will not be listed in future Commencement programs.
+For alumni programs purposes, such students will be considered members of the class of their choice.
 Additional information may be obtained from the Registrar’s Office.